Wildlife around the Gwynedd Coastline

-Over recent years there have been sightings of Minke Whales around the coastline, and not far from Criccieth beach in March 2007 a Minke whale was unfortunately stranded and later died despite rescue efforts.
+Over recent years there have been sightings of Minke Whales around the coastline, the most recent being July 1018 where a single Minke has been spotted numerous times off Holyhead.
 Minke whales can grow up to 10m in length and weigh anything up to 10 tones.

-More recently, in the offshore waters of the Llyn Peninsula there have been a couple of reported sightings of Orca (Killer Whales).
+Also, during June & July 2018 off Holyhead, there have been a couple of sightings of a pair of Orca (Killer Whales).
 Whilst any sighting would be unforgettable, please remember that if you are in the water…you could well resemble a tasty snack!

 The leatherback turtle can be seen occasionally around the coast and feeds mainly on jellyfish (They can consume up to their body weight of jellyfish each day).
 These turtles can grow up to two meters in length and can weigh more than 1,000 pounds.

 Be sure that you look out for the leatherback turtle as they quite often feed on or near the surface.